- Have you ever wanted to get something done for your community?

 Extra responsibilities

-If they are a member of a political group, councillors also need to attend political group meetings in order to discuss reports and agree action before committee meetings.
-Many councillors represent the council at other organisations' meetings.
+Councillors that belong a political group also need to attend the group’s meetings to discuss reports and agree action before committee meetings.

-Help
+Help and remuneration

 You will receive an induction programme following election, with ongoing training and development to help you perform your role.

 Councillors are not paid a salary.
 However, they do get allowances to cover some of the costs of being a councillor.
-All councillors currently receive £5,210 per annum, some receive more by undertaking additional duties.

-The council meets the costs of attendance at conferences, and other approved training events, both within the city and further afield.
+The council meets the costs of attendance at conferences and other approved training events, both within the city and further afield.
 Travel and accommodation expenses are also met as required.

 Attendance at civic events